All Episodes

 I could go on and on as far as the greatness of that movie and Ted Knight, Chevy Chase, Bill Murray, Rodney Dangerfield.

-I it's just an incredible cast.
+Just an incredible cast.

-And uh yeah, that came out, those two movies came out in the same month, and we just don't have comedies like that anymore.
+Those two movies came out in the same month, and we just don't have comedies like that anymore.

-I think Cannibal Run also came out that summer, which was ridiculous, but actually extremely funny to watch in a movie they'd never make in a thousand years now because you basically had Dean Martin and Sammy Davis Jr. drunk the entire time, dressed as priests, driving across the country in a Ferrari.
+I think Cannibal Run also came out that summer, which was ridiculous, but actually extremely funny to watch in a movie they'd never make in a thousand years now because you basically had Dean Martin and Sammy Davis Jr.

 Anyway, Carol, let's talk about the debate.

-I'll ask you the question I've asked my other guests here.
+Five days later, I'll ask you the question I've asked my other guests here.

 I think it was maybe 20 seconds.

-You went twenty, all right.
+You went 20, all right.

 I was 30.

-Yeah, it was it was about 20 seconds.
+Yeah, it was about 20 seconds.

-I'm a pretty quick read on things, but uh you know what before the debate, you knew it was going to be bad, and you had to kind of go over under is it gonna be better or worse than I thought it would be, and by far it exceeded my expectations that it was much, much worse.
+But before the debate, you knew it was going to be bad, and you had to kind of go over under is it going to be better or worse than I thought it would be.

 I mean, we knew that Joe Biden was not fit to run for president the last time around.

-And even though they tried to control that debate as much as possible, you know, the home field advantage of not having the audience there and the mic situation and and him picking the side he wanted to sit on and whatever else, they still couldn't control it enough for us to, you know, see the things that we saw.
+And even though they tried to control that debate as much as possible, you know, the home field advantage of not having the audience there and the mic situation and him picking the side he wanted to sit on and whatever else, they still couldn't control it enough for us to, you know, see the things that we saw.

 And we're talking to Carol Roth.